 When you’ve found a prom venue, gone over the prom packages, know it is within your budget and are thinking about vendors – it’s time to put down a deposit.
 We can’t tell you how many times we’ve had to turn people down because rooms are already booked.
 For events on peak dates, you want to book at least six months in advance.

-As you can see, there’s a lot to consider when choosing your prom venue and your venue is an important part of giving your attendees the full prom experience.
-We have hosted many memorable proms and can offer a variety of prom packages to suit you.
+As you can see, there’s a lot to consider when choosing your prom venue and your venue is an important part of giving your attendees the full prom night experience.
+Our events team have hosted many memorable proms and can offer a variety of prom packages to suit you.
 Take advantage of these easy ideas, and get creative with your own, to create the perfect memorable event for all your Prom attendees.

 Recap of What to look for in a Prom Venue